LShivaRudra/ROV_8_ThrusterControl/README.md

 The Non-Linear PID model(.slx file) is provided which explains the control system with PID controller.

-For the LQR controller based control system, there are two files provided.
+For the LQR controller based control system, there are two files provided:

-One is the '.m' file that is required to be executed to implement the '.slx' file.
+- One is the '.m' file that is required to be executed to implement the '.slx' file.

-'LQR_1.slx' uses a basic LQR controller with any white noise added.
+- 'LQR_1.slx' uses a basic LQR controller with any white noise added.
 Check out both the models made using this controller in the same '.slx file'(one uncommented and the other commented).